GloryKO/HealthCentaTask/README.md

 ---

 ## *Notes*
+ - I made specifying the file path in the terminal and running the main file the default as file paths will be different for users: run this to start the main file
+        `python main.py /path/to/your/excel/file.xls http://localhost:8000` (where /path/to/your/excel/file.xls should be replaced with your actual file path)

 - The script includes *error handling* for file reading and data processing.
 - I've added logs and removed prints statements as much as possible
 - A *mock server* has been set up to simulate how this data might be submitted to an endpoint.
 - the data is sent to the mock server and data is displayed in the server terminal
+- I have also added the option to place your file path in the main terminal and run the main file directly using :